4a454646/ExtremeCooling/README.md

 # ExtremeCooling
-A simple way to max out your Lenovo Legion fans, via the command line.
+A simple way to control (read: max out) your Lenovo Legion fans, via the command line.
+Targeted towards Linux users.

 Based off the work of [Alberto Vicente from GitLab](https://gitlab.com/OdinTdh/extremecooling4linux).
 This removes all GUI elements and only necessitates one command: `./c.sh`.